-PortFolio is a new project from Independent Arts designed to improve mental health.
-Independent Arts ran a successful pilot project during Summer 2019, and we are delighted to be able to continue the project for a further year, thanks to a £16,000 Bupa UK Foundation grant.
+PortFolio is a project from Independent Arts designed to improve mental health.
+Independent Arts ran a successful pilot project during Summer 2019, and continued the project for a further year, thanks to a £16,000 Bupa UK Foundation grant.

 PortFolio is designed to run for ten weeks at a time, providing art workshops and mindfulness sessions specifically aimed at promoting wellbeing for people with mid-life mental health issues.